skx/e-comments/README.md

 * mustache.js
     * Included in this repository.

-This server was originally written for my [server optimization guide](https://tweaked.io/) but since it seemed like a generally-useful piece of code it was moved into its own repository.
+This server was originally written for a server optimization guide but since it seemed like a generally-useful piece of code it was moved into its own repository.

 ### Contents